Fees, Charges and Interest

 We use any payments you make to pay off transactions that appear on your statements starting with those on which we charge interest at the highest rate.
 If the payment is not enough to pay off all transactions at a particular interest rate, we will pay off transactions charged at that interest rate in the order:- cash advances, cheques, purchases, balance transfers and default sums.

 Your monthly statement will tell you the maximum amount of interest you would incur in the following month if you did not use your card again and made the minimum payment on the date it was due.
 It helps you plan the level of your repayment for the next month.

 Promotional Interest Rates

 A lower rate of interest may be offered when you first open your account or from time to time once your account is opened.
 It might even be a 0% interest rate.
 This will likely expire after a specific period of time and you’ll see the rate increase to the standard rate.
 We’ll tell you on your monthly statement if you have any balances on an introductory promotional rate and if you do, when they expire.
-We’ll remind you about promotional Interest rates applied after the account is opened, three months before they expire.
+We’ll also email you a reminder three weeks before your promotional rates expire.

 Trailing interest is the amount of interest that accrues between when a credit card bill is sent, and when payment is received.
 Also called "residual interest," it applies only when you carry a balance on your credit card.
 In other words, if you carried a balance over from April, have paid your May statement in full and make no further purchases during June, you may still see interest charged on your June statement for the outstanding balance between the date of your May statement and the date your repayment is made.